wavefrontHQ/docs/pages/doc/alerts_manage.md

    - **Actual Firings**  - Displays past alert-generated event icons on the chart.
 You will see how often the alert actually fired within the given chart time window.
    - **Backtesting** - Displays hypothetical alert-generated event icons on the chart.
 You can see how often an alert  would fire within the chart time window based on the condition and the **Alert Fires** field.

 Backtesting does not always exactly match the actual alert firing.
 For example, if data comes in late, backtest events won't match the actual alert firing.
-And even if data are meeting the alert condition for the "condition is true for x mins" amount of time, the alert itself might not fire because the alert check, determined by the alert check interval, happens too soon or too late.
+Even if data are meeting the alert condition for the "condition is true for x mins" amount of time, the alert itself might not fire because the alert check, determined by the alert check interval, happens too soon or too late.
 For both cases, backtesting shows the alert as firing while the actual alert might not show as firing.

 ## Do More!